azuredevcollege/trainingdays/day3/challenges/01-challenge-cosmosdb.md

 We have prepared a bicep file in the `cosmosdb` folder for you which lets you automatically deploy the Cosmos DB `customerView` container to the existing Cosmos DB Account.
-We will go deeper into bicep files in the DevOps part on day4.
+We will go deeper into bicep files in the DevOps part on _Day 4_.

-Go ahead and open up your cloud shell and use the following command:
+Go ahead and open up a commandline window and use the following command:

 ```shell
 cd trainingdays/day3/challenges/cosmosdb